 - ¼ cup mini chocolate chips

-Sandwich them with the remaining macaron shells.
-Add mini chocolate chips to the outside of the buttercream if you wish.
+- Sandwich them with the remaining macaron shells.
+Add mini chocolate chips to the outside of the buttercream or dust with cocoa powder if you wish.